SimoneGuglielmino/I2C_register/docs/info.md

 ## How it works

-Explain how your project works

-Async I2C to register file
+Async I2C to register file, shows up as an I2C interface.
+To be used to configure analog blocks.

 ## How to test

-Explain how to use your project

-Address as I2C pheripheral
+Address as I2C peripheral, write and read words.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any

 LED